Sulfonylurea: Treatment of type 2 diabetes

 They are widely used as antidiabetic drugs in the management of diabetes mellitus type 2.
 They act by increasing secretion of insulin from the beta cells in the pancreas.

 Sulfonylureas are ineffective where there is absolute deficiency of insulin production such as in type 1 diabetes or post-pancreatectomy.

 Sulfonylureas can be used to treat some types of neonatal diabetes.
 Historically, people with hyperglycemia and low blood insulin levels were diagnosed with type 1 diabetes by default, but it has been found that patients who receive this diagnosis before 6 months of age are often candidates for receiving sulfonylureas rather than insulin throughout life.

 A 2011 Cochrane systematic review evaluated the effects on treatment of Latent Autoimmune Diabetes in Adults (LADA) and found that Sulfonylureas did not improve metabolic control of glucose at 3 and 12 months, even worsening HbA1c levels in some cases, when compared to insulin.
 The same review did not find improvement of fasting C-peptide following treatment with sulfonylurea.
 Still, it is important to highlight that the studies available to be included in this review presented considerable flaws in quality and design.

 While prior sulfonylureas were associated with worse outcomes, newer agents do not appear to increase the risk of death, heart attacks, or strokes.
 This is further reinforced by a 2020 Cochrane systematic review which did not find enough evidence of reduction of all-cause mortality, serious adverse events, cardiovascular mortality, non-fatal myocardial infarction, non-fatal stroke or end-stage renal disease when comparing metformin monotherapy to sulfonylureas.
 This same review also did not find improvement in health-related quality of life.

 In individuals with impaired-glucose tolerance, a 2019 systematic review only found one suitable trial comparing the effects of Sulphonylurea with metformin in reduction or delay of risk of developing type 2 diabetes, however this trial did not report patient-relevant outcomes.
-Another systematic review completed in the same year suggested that there is limited evidence if the combined used of Metformin with Sulphonylurea compared to the combination of Metformin plus another glucose-lowering intervention, provides benefit or harm in mortality, severe adverse events, macrovascular and microvascular complications.
+Another systematic review completed in the same year suggested that there is limited evidence if the combined use of Metformin with Sulphonylurea compared to the combination of Metformin plus another glucose-lowering intervention, provides benefit or harm in mortality, severe adverse events, macrovascular and microvascular complications.
 Combined Metformin and Sulphonylurea therapy did appear to lead to higher risk of Hypoglycemia.